dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```{.c include=src/memcached/memcached_dtrace.d startLine=168 endLine=174}
 ```

-Based on this, the uprobe tool from earlier can be rewritten as:
+The uprobe tool from earlier can be rewritten to target this static tracepoint:

 ```{.awk include=src/mcsnoop-usdt.bt}
 ```

-This serves as a minimal proof of concept, but is nowhere close to being on-par with the data that the original `mctop` tool could provide.
+This serves as a minimal proof of concept that the same tool can be built with a USDT probe, but is nowhere near parity for the data that the original `mctop` tool could provide.

 [^8]: there is a bug right now where this isn't working for
       containerized processes, this will be fixed in a future bpftrace /